 Why Choose UConn?

+Public health careers for the 21st century will require competence in the interprofessional coordination of skills relevant to systems-level improvements to our environment and social structure.
 You can join students, alumni and faculty who are at work shaping our public health system and services.
 When thinking about public health around Connecticut, it’s hard to exaggerate our program’s influence.
-Our alumni and faculty are found in various positions across the university and throughout the state.
-M.P.H. program alumni hold positions as:
+Our alumni and faculty are found in various positions across the university throughout the state and nation.
+Graduates hold positions as:

 - health directors and staff in state, local, and federal health departments